henriquegogo/giwthen/README.md

 GiWThen
 =======

-Given, When, Then BDD mini-framework to acceptance tests in Javascript
+Given, When, Then BDD mini-framework to acceptance tests in Javascript.